Equipping Professionals to Serve Students Equitably and Effectively

 An investigation of the sensory components of cognition and communication, resulting in a foundational understanding of the neurobiological development of sensory processing and the importance of integrating the senses for functional and accessible learning and communication.

-This brand new course is still under development.
-It aims to support professionals across disciplines in building key skills and background knowledge that will enable them to advocate for students in an increasingly effective and neurodiversity affirming way.
+This course supports professionals across disciplines in building key skills and background knowledge that will enable them to advocate for students in an increasingly effective and neurodiversity-affirming way.

 Elective Courses